jbiatek/BSGRulebook/rulebook.md

 - Character abilities and card abilities that affect Crisis cards and Skill checks *do not* affect Mission cards and cannot be used.
 This includes abilities that happen "before" or "after" Skill checks.
 - Any limits on how many cards a player may contribute to a Skill check *do* apply, such as being in the Brig, being a Cylon, Aaron Doral's "Vanity", etc.
-- Skill Check Abilities are *not* resolved during a Mission
+- Skill Check Abilities are *not* resolved during a Mission.

 Mission cards *always* remain on the Active Mission space until the fleet jumps.
-They remain face up on the Active Mission space by default.
+Unless otherwise instructed, leave the Active Mission face up after it is finished.
 Since new Missions cannot be activated while a card remains, this means that only one Mission can be attempted per jump.

-Any distance gained from a Mission card applies _immediately_, even though it is only added to the rest of the distance cards after a jump.
+Any distance gained from a Mission card applies _immediately_, even though the card is not supposed to be put next to the other Destination cards until the fleet jumps.
 This could trigger the Sleeper Agent phase or anything else that occurs at a specific distance.
-The only reason it stays in the Active Mission space is to remind players that they cannot attempt another mission until the next jump.
+The only reason it stays in the Active Mission space is to remind players that they cannot attempt another Mission until the next jump.

 Follow the instructions on the Active Mission space when jumping to clear the Active Mission.
-(Essentially, missions without distance are always discarded, missions with distance are shuffled back into the deck if failed or are included as additional distance when passed.)
+(Essentially, Missions without distance are always discarded, Missions with distance are shuffled back into the deck if failed or are included as additional distance when passed.)

 #### Rebel Basestar (human or Cylon)